Amhim123hd/Roblox-Scripting-Automation-Guide/16-fun-stuff.md

     wait(1)
 end
 ```

-> 💡 **Tip:** Replace the sell remote with the one from your game if you want to auto-sell!
+*Tip: Replace the sell remote with the one from your game if you want to auto-sell!*

 ---

-## 2. 🖱️ Make a Simple GUI Button
+## 2. Make a Simple GUI Button

 Add buttons to your screen that run scripts when clicked.